SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 __Let's get into the work!!__

-By this stage, we hava already installed Algo rollouts in our kubernetes cluster. we will proceed with manifest files.
+By this stage, we have already installed Algo rollouts in our kubernetes cluster.
+We will proceed with manifest files.

 > Note: